-Dyson Supersonic has been built to do for hairdryers what its fans and vacuum cleaners did.
+Dyson Supersonic has been built to do for hairdryers what its Dyson cordless vacuums and fans did for their product categories.
 It's meant to change the way you blow dry your hair.

 In fact, if you wanted to explain the Supersonic in the simplest terms possible, you might call it a handheld, miniature version of its Hot/Cold fans as it utilises its bladeless fan Air Multiplier tech.

 As you can see, the Dyson Supersonic employs all the brand's usual design language in terms of appearance and colour palette (we’ve got the pink and white version, but it also comes in silver).

 The Supersonic is the result of 600 prototypes and £50 million in R&D, and it costs around £300, which is way more than any other hair dryer on the market.

 - Here's our verdict on the Dyson 360 Eye robot vacuum